TV stars and coaches charged in college bribery scheme

 Several defendants, including Huffman, were charged with conspiracy to commit fraud, punishable by up to 20 years in prison.

 Lelling said the investigation is continuing and authorities believe other parents were involved.
-The schools themselves are not targets of the investigation, he said.
+The IRS is also investigating, since some parents allegedly disguised the bribes as charitable donations.
+The colleges themselves are not targets, Lelling said.

 The investigation began when authorities received a tip about the scheme from someone they were interviewing in a separate case, Lelling said.
 He did not elaborate.

-Authorities said coaches in such sports as soccer, sailing, tennis, water polo and volleyball accepted bribes to put students on lists of recruited athletes, regardless of their ability or experience.
-That, in turn, improved their chances of admission.
+Authorities said coaches in such sports as soccer, sailing, tennis, water polo and volleyball took payoffs to put students on lists of recruited athletes, regardless of their ability or experience.

-Prosecutors said parents were also instructed to claim their children had learning disabilities so that they could take the ACT or SAT by themselves, with extra time.
+Prosecutors said parents were also instructed to claim their children had learning disabilities so that they could take the ACT or SAT by themselves and get extra time.
 That made it easier to pull off the tampering, prosecutors said.

+The fraud included staged photographs of students playing sports, and other photos that were doctored to superimpose applicants’ faces on the bodies of genuine athletes, authorities said.

-Among the parents charged were Gordon Caplan of Greenwich, Connecticut, a co-chairman of an international law firm based in New York; Jane Buckingham, CEO of a boutique marketing company in Los Angeles; Gregory Abbott of New York, founder and chairman of a packaging company; and Manuel Henriquez, CEO of a finance company based in Palo Alto, California.
+Among the parents charged was Gordon Caplan of Greenwich, Connecticut, co-chairman of an international law firm based in New York.
+He and other parents did not immediately return telephone or email messages for comment.

 Caplan was accused of paying $75,000 to get a test supervisor to correct the answers on her daughter’s ACT exam after she took it.
-In a conversation last June with a cooperating witness, he was told his daughter needed “to be stupid” when a psychologist evaluated her for learning disabilities in order to get more time for the exam, according to court papers.
+In a conversation last June with a cooperating witness, he was told his daughter needed to “be stupid” when a psychologist evaluated her for learning disabilities, according to court papers.

 “It’s the home run of home runs,” the witness said.